A/N: See the end of the chapter for some info and fun facts!

 Roman frowned.
 “You’re suggesting we just leave?
 What about Histrios?”

-“Histrios doesn’t have much hope of staying conflict-free, if more Enforcers are coming,” Devikra said, “And you know I like to stay out of their business.
+“Histrios doesn’t have much hope, if Unity mobilized multiple Enforcers,” Devikra said, “And you know I like to stay out of their business.
 It would be best for all of us if we remove ourselves from the situation entirely.”

 This made Roman’s frown deepen.
-Leandros sighed and leaned against the door frame, resigning himself to sitting through another one of Roman and Devikra’s ethics arguments.
-It’s not that Leandros didn’t have an opinion himself, it was that getting between Roman and Devikra’s evenly-matched stubbornness was a futile effort.
+Leandros sighed and leaned against the door frame, resigning himself to sitting through another one of Roman and Devikra’s morality arguments.
+Leandros had his own opinions, of course, but getting between Roman and Devikra’s evenly-matched stubbornness was a futile effort.

 Best to wait it out.